Atlanta Therapists

 THERAPIST

 In her personal time, Laura enjoys traveling (especially back home to Colombia) and being active- running half marathons for fun.
+In her downtime, you would most likely find Laura scouting out the best Matcha and pizza in ATL.

 Maddy Seyres